Is WooCommerce not sending emails from your store?

 Having a reliable email service provider is especially important for online stores.
-That’s why we recommend SMTP.com or Sendinblue.
-These 2 services can handle large numbers of transactional emails, which is super important if you have a busy store.
+That’s why we recommend SendLayer, SMTP.com, or Brevo.
+These 3 services can handle large numbers of transactional emails, which is super important if you have a busy store.

-For example, Sendinblue plan lets you send up to 300 emails per day from your WooCommerce store for free.
+For example, SendLayer lets you start sending emails for free.
 Pricing steps up from there if you need more capacity.
 All you need are the API credentials provided when you sign up.

 If you want, you send emails through the Gmail API, Google Workspace, or an SMTP server.
 But keep in mind that these mailers have lower sending limits compared to transactional email providers.

 For that reason, using Gmail or Other SMTP will work best for small stores that don’t generate tons of order confirmations.

 When you’ve chosen your mailer, open up our documentation to complete the setup steps on the provider’s side:

 |Mailers available in all versions||Mailers in WP Mail SMTP Pro|

 If you want to set up multiple mailers, you can do so in the Additional Connections settings once you’ve finished the Setup Wizard.
 Then you can select a Backup Connection and configure Smart Routing.